If we don’t talk about race, Sarah Jackson argues, we can’t get to any place progressive.

 As an educator who researches and teaches about issues of social identity I find myself talking about race almost every day.
 That’s what I signed up for.
 But the thing is, even if it wasn’t my job to talk about race I still live in a raced world where race is talked about around me and to me, whether I like it or not.
 And that is not only because I am a person of color.
 Certainly, the color of my skin, like the fact that I was born with a vagina, influences the way the world perceives and treats me, but that same world perceives and treats EVERYONE in certain ways because of the color of their skin.
 Just as men’s everyday experiences are affected by constructions of gender and heterosexuals benefit from constructions of normative sexuality, white people live in a raced world, too.
 We are all surrounded by implicit (and explicit) race talk.
 I, for one, want my voice and the voices of others who want progress, to be a part of the conversation.

-One of the tenants of feminism is that the lived, everyday experiences of women matter and should be considered equally valuable to those of men if we are to move toward a gender equitable society.
+One of the tenets of feminism is that the lived, everyday experiences of women matter and should be considered equally valuable to those of men if we are to move toward a gender equitable society.
 We encourage women who have been the victims of gendered violence to tell their stories in order to de-stigmatize this experience.
 We call out department stores that sell shirts that tell our daughters if they are pretty they don’t have to do homework.
 We ask that our female politicians be judged equally to their male counterparts and not on what they’re wearing.
 We say aloud and repeat the fact that women continuing to make less money than men for the same work is the result of institutionalized sexism.
 We understand that constructions of gender are everywhere, even when not spoken about explicitly.
 Those of us invested in gender equality do all these things because talking about gender, naming it, and questioning it, can be empowering.
 The more we talk, the more we redefine the gendered social constructions that hurt us all.
 I’m sure you see where I’m going here.

 Locke’s desire not to talk about race reminded me of an experiment conducted last year by John L. Jackson, Jr. (no relation) of the University of Pennsylvania’s Annenberg School for Communication.
 Jackson attempted a 40-day fast from talking about race.
 In an interview with NPR he explained that from day one this fast turned out to be impossible.
 “Race is around every corner, so I had to excuse myself from every conversation.
 I couldn’t read any headline because it is there already,” he said.
 “The experiment proved that if you’re not talking about race at all you’re not actually talking about the contemporary moment in a way that’s going to get us to someplace progressive.”